Prague uprising: 6 May

 Late in the evening on 5 May, the radio broadcast an appeal to the people in the streets of Prague to build barricades in order to slow the anticipated German attack.
 Despite poor weather, tens of thousands of civilians worked overnight to construct over 1,600 barricades by morning.
 A total of 2,049 were constructed by the end of the uprising.

 SS General Carl Friedrich von Pückler-Burghauss ordered the Luftwaffe to firebomb Prague, but the attack had to be scaled back due to lack of fuel.
 The first strike was made by two Messerschmitt Me 262A jet fighter-bombers from elements of KG 51 at Ruzyně.
 One of their targets was the radio building, which was hit by a 250-kg bomb that disabled the transmitter.
 However, the radio continued to broadcast from alternate locations.
 In successive attacks, the Luftwaffe bombed barricades and hit apartment buildings with incendiary bombs, causing many civilian casualties.

 At midday, the First Battalion of the ROA entered Prague and attacked the Germans; during its time in Prague, it disarmed around 10,000 German soldiers.
 An American reconnaissance patrol met with an ROA officer as well as Czech leaders.
 This was when the Czechs learnt of the demarcation line agreement and that the Third Army was not coming to liberate Prague.
 As a consequence, the Czech National Council, which had not been involved in negotiations with Bunyachenko, denounced the ROA.
-A Soviet liberation meant that they could not politically afford to endorse the ROA, whom Stalin considered traitors.
+They could not politically afford to endorse the ROA, whom Stalin considered traitors.
 Despite the rejection of the ROA, their aid to Prague became a point of friction between Moscow and Czechoslovakia after the war.